aira/aira-vision-sim/README.md

 [![License][license-image]][license-url]
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com)

 Aira vision simulator helps people understand what kind of blindnesses exist.
-It simulates the blindness using the camera, so you can get a feel for for how blind people see.
+It simulates the blindness using the camera, so you can get a feel for how blind people see.
 We also provide details about each disease.

 Here's more about us and our mission https://aira.io/